Minimum Wages Act 1948: History

 Supreme Court asks the Central Government to consider respective states' minimum wages to bring parity between them.

 The Labour Department decides to make revisions in minimum wage rates mandatory within three years.

 2015: From 1 July 2015 the National Floor Level of Minimum Wage was raised to Rs 160 per day.

 2015: On 1 September 2015 labours in unorganised sector extended their support to one-day nationwide general strike called by central trade unions (CTUs).
 Later than Shri Bandaru Dattatreya, the Minister of State(IC) for Labour and Employment, elaborated on the initiatives and continuing efforts of the Government to address the issues and concerns of the Trade Unions for the welfare of workers.
 If the norms are implemented then the minimum wage would be not less than Rs 273 per day which is currently Rs 160 per day.

+2019: The Parliament of India passed the Code on Wages, 2019, which was notified on August 8, 2019.
+This new code is designed to amalgamate, simplify, and rationalize four central labour enactments: the Minimum Wages Act, 1948, the Payment of Wages Act, 1936, the Payment of Bonus Act, 1965, and the Equal Remuneration Act, 1976.
+A key feature of the new code is the introduction of a national floor wage to be set by the central government.
+State governments cannot fix minimum wages below this national benchmark, which aims to create more uniformity and reduce regional disparities in wages.